CesarAyalaDev/RAASNet/README.md

 + Fullscreen mode (Warning takes over the screen)
 + Custom warning message for your victim
 + Custom image in your payload
++ Ghost mode (Rename by adding .DEMON extention instead of encrypting the files)

 <h1 align="center">
    Upcoming features